fivetran/dbt_xero/README.md

 This package models Xero data from [Fivetran's connector](https://fivetran.com/docs/applications/xero).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1eJ5eLTWyG2ozdZYLf4oy887anCvLtoE8RhJ1VLmFrbI/edit?usp=sharing).

-This package enables you to transform the core tables into analytics-ready models, including an profit and loss report, general ledger, and balance sheet report.
+The package’s primary focus is to transform the core tables into analytics-ready models, including a profit and loss report, general ledger, and balance sheet report.

 ## Models